qwazer/db2-scheme2ddl/README.md

   -o, --output,           output dir
-  -p, --parallel,         number of parallel thread (default 4) -s, --schemas,          a comma separated list of schemas for processing
-                          (works only if connected to oracle as sysdba) -c, --config,           path to scheme2ddl config file (xml) --stop-on-warning,      stop on getting DDL error (skip by default) -tc,--test-connection,  test db connection available
+  -p, --parallel,         number of parallel thread (default 4) -s, --schemas,          a comma separated list of schemas for processing -c, --config,           path to scheme2ddl config file (xml) --stop-on-warning,      stop on getting DDL error (skip by default) -tc,--test-connection,  test db connection available